 Jihad is a graduate of the New Jersey Institute of Technology with BS and MS degrees in Electrical Engineering and Communications Networks.
 He currently resides in the Washington DC area.

-Started by a courier professionals with around 20 years of industry experience in creating advanced Wireless Communication &Technology solutions.
+Started by a career professionals with around 20 years of industry experience in creating advanced Wireless Communication &Technology solutions.

 The Management team of Virtual Network Communications provides several decades of cumulative wireless network engineering and operations experience and recognizes that the requirements of today’s consumers of wireless services differs widely from the initial requirements for mobile telephone service.
 Indeed, requirements have changed so much that the original design of wireless networks is literally upside down to today’s network requirements.
 No longer is voice communications, a 64Kbt/s stream, the primary application.
 Today, traffic demand moves from the edge to the core of the network, and most traffic is streaming video.